Next Council Meeting

 What should I do with the check I received from my insurance provider?

 Lexington County does not participate in any networking with insurance carriers; therefore the payment for services rendered by Lexington County EMS may come to you.
 Should this occur, you are then responsible for forwarding the payment to Lexington County EMS.
 The most common way to do this is to either deposit the check into your checking account and make a check out to Lexington County EMS, or endorse the check you received to Lexington County EMS.
-Please be sure to include the patient’s name, and SS# on the check, so that we can assure the payment is applied correctly.
+Please be sure to include the patient’s name, and account number on the check, so that we can assure the payment is applied correctly.